baggerspion/therealpadams.github.io/_posts/2017-08-04-satisficery-engineering.md

   desc: Jiuer us very satisfied by Gang Zhao (https://flic.kr/p/jUJuW)
 ---
 There is a particular dark art within engineering leadership.
-Nobody ever really teaches; at least nobody ever taught it to me.
+Nobody ever really teaches it; at least nobody ever taught it to me.
 And even when you think you've learned this dark art, there is always more to learn Because the lessons learned in the context of one team almost never apply in the context of a different team.